 I now realize it will take multiple rounds of purging to reach and exceed my original goal.
 All of this is temporary and will eventually be solved, I remind myself as to not get overwhelmed.

 What really matters is that I want a simpler life.
 I want to focus on Him.
-I don’t want a television set for awhile, for instance.
-I am going from a 74-inch widescreen set with a full surround sound system to nothing.
+I don’t want a television for awhile, for instance.
+I am going from a large widescreen set with a full surround sound system to nothing.

 I just want peace, quiet, and time.